russellrosario/stripe-api-with-google-auth/README.md

 # MERN Starter App 🚀

 ### Fully functional boilerplate code based on the MERN stack (MongoDB, Express, React/Redux, Node).
-Offers barebone app functionality with the following features:
-* Quick deployment to Heroku and configured dev environment
-* Start page acts as a project to-do list using MongoDB
+Minimal configuration, rapid deployment, and...
-* Secure login system using JSON Web Takens and cookies
+* Secure login system using Auth0
+* State container using Redux
-* Minimal starting implementation of React Router, Redux Thunk, and Redux Form
+* Minimal implementation of React Router and Redux Form
+* Landing page acts as a project to-do list using MongoDB and basic CRUD functionality
+* Development and production environment already configured for testing and deploying to Heroku

 #### Delete what you don't need.
 Or build on top and create a fully functional app in minutes.

 ## To Do
-* remove google auth and replace with JWT and passport
+* Remove google auth and replace with Auth0
-* start page uses react router to link to sign up if not logged in or open tasks if logged in
+* Start page uses react router to link to sign up if not logged in or open tasks if logged in
-* sign up page uses redux-form for validation
+* Sign up page uses redux-form for validation
-* adding/deleting a task goes through authentication middleware
+* Adding/deleting a task goes through authentication middleware
 * Navbar contains login or sign out based on auth reducer
-* make app pretty with materialize
+* Prettify with materialize
 * Update readme with video guide and instructions: install, heroku deploy, mlab addon, and config.example.js
-* merge with other project and share with others
+* Merge with other project and share with others using scraper